-The Anglican compiler takes care of the shading by rebinding primitive-procedures in every lexical scope (fn-cps, cps-of-let).
-Macro shading-primitive-procedures automates the shading
+The Anglican compiler takes care of the shading by rebinding \primitive-procedures\ in every lexical scope.

 8 INFERENCE ALGORITHMS

 A probabilistic program in Anglican may look almost like a Clojure program.
 However, the purpose of executing a probabilistic program is different from that of a 'regular' program: instead of producing the result of a single execution, a probabilistic program computes, exactly or approximately, the distribution from which execution results are drawn.
 Characterising this distribution is done by the inference algorithm.